Dr. Loren Redwood

 Syllabus, Introductions, and Questions

-Last day to turn in your signed learning contract.
-Note that the learning contract must be negotiated with and signed by your site supervisor, Bonnie, and Loren.
+- Last day to turn in your signed learning contract.
+Note that the learning contract must be negotiated with and signed by your site supervisor, Jill, and Loren.

 Reading Assignment: George Ritzer, from The McDonaldization of American Culture